 - 1. Education Code Section 41020 et.al. establishes the legal requirements for the annual audit. - 2.
-Education Code Section 14504 authorizes the county superintendent to report auditors to the California Board of Accountancy. - 3.
-The following are the key elements of these code sections:
+Education Code Section 14504 authorizes the county superintendent to report auditors to the California Board of Accountancy.

 Education Code Section Key Elements of the Code Section 14504 Authorizes the county superintendent or the county board of education to refer an independent auditor of a local educational agency to the California Board of Accountancy for action if an audit of a local education agency was conducted in a manner that may constitute unprofessional conduct as defined by Section 5100 of the Business and Professions Code, including, but not limited to gross negligence resulting in a material misstatement in the audit.